mne-tools/mne-cpp/ACKNOWLEDGEMENT.md

 Acknowledgement
 ===============

-Except the authors of mne-cpp we want to ackowledge:
+Except the authors of mne-cpp we want to acknowledge:

 People
 ------